Skip to content

 Mercurial Provider Details

-The Mercurial provider is available via the sase-google package (pip install sase-google).
-It uses a combination of standard hg commands and sase_hg_* wrapper commands.
+Mercurial support is provided by external provider plugins.
+A Mercurial provider uses a combination of standard hg commands and sase_hg_* wrapper commands.

 Core Commands